Explore Kniterate

 • know the yarn weight, nm 6 wool.

-• Set the roller.
+• Set the roll distance.
 Roller serves the same purpose as a weight in domestic knitting machine, preventing the stitches on the needles from jumping up and drop

 Right underneath the needle beds, two rollers catch the fabric and pull it down.
 The amount of force with which they pull the fabric down is called the takedown.